Environmental Documents & Notices

 PUBLIC REVIEW

-(Mitigated) Negative Declarations and EIRs that are subject to a public review / comment period.
+(Mitigated) Negative Declarations and EIRs that are subject to a public review/comment period.

-MRCA Lower-Cost Accomodations Public Works plan
+MRCA Lower-Cost ACCOMMODATIONS Public Works plan

 The Mountains Recreation & Conservation Authority (MRCA) is proposing the Malibu Lower-Cost Accommodations Public Works Plan.
 The Plan proposes a variety of park facility improvements and public outreach programs at the Malibu Bluffs Open Space and the existing campground at Ramirez Canyon Park.
-The public comment period for input on the preparation an Environmental Impact Report (EIR) ended on December 16.
-The Malibu City Council considered a draft letter and report from staff on November 28 and submitted its comment letter to the MRCA on December 12, 2022.
-See details about the Plan, including maps, background, and potential environmental impacts in the Notice of Preparation and on the project website.
+The public comment period for input on the preparation of an Environmental Impact Report (EIR) ended on December 16.
+The Malibu City Council considered a draft letter and report from staff on November 28 and submitted its comment letter to the MRCA on December 12, 2022See details about the Plan, including maps, background, and potential environmental impacts in the Notice of Preparation and on the project website

 MRCA Coastal Accessways public works plan